ros-navigation/docs.nav2.org/configuration/packages/configuring-vector-object-server.rst

 - Vector shapes could be set once during the Vector Object server startup as ROS-parameters, and added/modified/removed over the time using the following service calls:

-  - ``AddShapes.srv`` - adds new or modifies existing shapes
+  - ``AddShapes.srv``: adds new shapes or modifies existing ones
-  - ``RemoveShapes.srv`` - removes any or all shapes from map
+  - ``RemoveShapes.srv``: removes any or all shapes from the map
-  - ``GetShapes.srv`` - obtains all shapes and their properties
+  - ``GetShapes.srv``: gets all shapes and their properties

-- Vector shapes are being identified by their UUID (``unique_identifier_msgs/UUID``), which is generating automatically for a new shape, or could be given manually by developer
+- Vector shapes are being identified by their UUID (``unique_identifier_msgs/UUID``), which is generated automatically for a new shape, or could be given manually by the developer.

-- Vector shapes could be set in any frame:
+- Vector shapes can be placed in any frame:

-  - If at least one of the shape is set in different than map's frame, dynamic update model to be enabled: this shape can move over the time, output map will be published dynamically with a given rate.
+  - If at least one of the shapes is set in a different frame than the map, a dynamic update model will be enabled: this shape can move over the time, output map will be published dynamically with a given rate.
-  - If all shapes are set in the same as map frame, map is being published/updated once: during Vector Object server startup and per each shape changing call (``AddShapes.srv`` or ``RemoveShapes.srv``).
+  - If all shapes are set in the same frame as map, map will be published/updated once: at startup of Vector Object server and on each call of ``AddShapes.srv`` or ``RemoveShapes.srv`` to change the shape.

 Covered use-cases
 *****************